 The MOE Reduction and CEIS data were submitted through EMAPS.
-After the original close date, data experts from OSEP's Research to Practice (RTP) Division and fiscal monitoring experts from OSEP's Monitoring and State Improvement Planning (MSIP) Division conducted a collaborative review of the MOE Reduction and CEIS data submitted by States/ entities.
-The review includes the following areas: timeliness of the data submission, completeness of the data files, accuracy of the data, and other data quality concerns.
-Through the coordinated review, the States/ entities receive one set of data quality comments or inquiries associated with the MOE Reduction and CEIS data from OSEP.
-State/entities have the opportunity to provide explanations or data notes to address OSEP's data quality inquiries.
-For States/ entities that have missing or inaccurate data, there are opportunities to resubmit their data files and have them reviewed prior to being published to the public.
+After the original close date, data experts from OSEP's Research to Practice (RTP) Division and fiscal monitoring experts from OSEP's Monitoring and State Improvement Planning (MSIP) Division conducted a collaborative review of the MOE Reduction and CEIS data submitted by States / entities.
+The review included the following areas: timeliness of the data submission, completeness of the data files, accuracy of the data, other data quality concerns, and year to year change analyses.
+Through the coordinated review, the States / entities received one set of data quality comments or inquiries associated with the MOE Reduction and CEIS data from OSEP.
+States / entities had the opportunity to provide explanations or data notes to address OSEP's data quality inquiries.
+For States / entities that had missing or inaccurate data, there were opportunities to resubmit their data files and have them reviewed prior to being published to the public.